michaldarda/sy18nc/README.md

 Will synchronize the `ru` locale, treating `en` as base.

-If run with `-b` or `--backup` option it will add the `.bak` extension to the output files instead of modifying original translation files.
+If run with `-b` or `--backup` option it will add the `.bak` extension to the output files instead of modifying original locale files.

 Example: